Fex-Development/ptero-discord-command-stats/README.md

-# ptero-discord-command-stats
+# Pterodactyl discord stats bot.
-Run /node &lt;nodename> and get the stats of the node
+Run /node <nodename> and get the stats of the node.
+I really dont know how the new discord.js works, so help me by reporting bugs.